xcsp3team/PyCSP3-models/realistic/TimeChangingGraphColoring/README.md

 by applying at most "k" changes of colors at each step, while always maintaining a valid coloring.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2017 Minizinc challenge.
-No Licence was explicitly mentioned (MIT Licence assumed).
+For the orihinal MZn model, no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   k05-05.json